-As of September 26, 2018, we had outstanding borrowings of approximately \$175 million under our revolving credit facility.
+As of May 4, 2018, we had outstanding borrowings of approximately \$315 million under our revolving credit facility.
 The revolving credit facility matures on December 6, 2022.
 Indebtedness under the revolving credit facility bears interest at either: (1) LIBOR, plus an applicable margin of 1.45% based on our current credit rating; or (2) (a) the base rate which shall be the higher of the prime rate, the Federal Funds rate plus 0.50% or the LIBOR Market Index rate plus 1%, plus (b) an applicable margin of 0.45% based on our current credit rating.
-The revolving credit facility incurs an annual facility fee based on our current credit rating.
-This fee is currently 0.30% and is paid on drawn and undrawn portions of the \$1.4 billion revolving credit facility.
-We use loans under our revolving credit facility for working capital and other general partnership purposes.
+The revolving credit facility incurs an annual facility fee of 0.30% based on our current credit rating.
+This fee is paid on drawn and undrawn portions of the \$1.4 billion revolving credit facility.
+We use our revolving credit facility to fund growth capital expenditures and working capital requirements and for general partnership purposes.